 - Remember that first semester grades for new students are often lower than expected.
 They will probably be lower than high school, and the first semester is a time of tremendous transition for most students.
 Keep these grades in perspective.
 This doesn’t mean that you should dismiss them, but don’t panic if they do not look like high school grades.

 - Don’t take good (or great) grades for granted.
-Congratulate your student on high grades and remind her that you recognize that good grades are usually the result of hard work and successful transitions.
+Congratulate your student on high grades and remind them that you recognize that good grades are usually the result of hard work and successful transitions.

 - Look at the entire picture provided by grades.
 Are they generally good with one bad grade?
 That may indicate a particularly difficult subject (not all students do well in all subjects), a particularly difficult professor, or some other special circumstance.
 This is very different than grades that are all low.
 Don’t dwell on one low grade.

 - Do help your student try to honestly evaluate one, or several, poor grades.
 What happened?
-What might he do differently next time?
+What might they do differently next time?
 Ask about lessons learned.
 Insist on honesty from your student.
 Insist on accountability.
 How will your student change things next time around?

 - Help your student understand that the purpose of good grades is not to please you, but to accomplish the learning necessary to do well in college.
 Although there is often a vast difference between grades and actual learning, overall, grades are seen as an indicator of classroom success.
-Your student needs to accomplish his goals educationally, not worry about pleasing you.
+Your student needs to accomplish their goals educationally, not worry about pleasing you.

 - Help your student evaluate the meaning of each grade.
 Students know that in some classes an “A” is easily earned, and in other classes a “C” may be an indication of an outstanding student.
-It will help your student to think about what he did, or didn’t, do to earn a particular grade.
+It will help your student to think about what they did, or didn’t, do to earn a particular grade.

-A discussion with your student about her grades may be exciting for both of you, or may be a difficult conversation, but it is an important exchange to have.
-As a parent, you will need to find the delicate balance between supporting your student and cheering her on, and making expectations clear and asking for accountability.
+A discussion with your student about grades may be exciting for both of you, or may be a difficult conversation, but it is an important exchange to have.
+As a parent, you will need to find the delicate balance between supporting your student and cheering them on, and making expectations clear and asking for accountability.

 It is important for both you and your student to remember that you are on the same team.
 You both want your student to succeed, but the ownership of the process belongs to your student.
-You can help your student use her grades as indicators of success or areas for improvement, you can help your student understand the importance of grades, you can encourage your student to take advantage of all support available, and then you will need to allow your student to move forward on his own.
+You can help your student use grades as indicators of success or areas for improvement, you can help your student understand the importance of grades, you can encourage your student to take advantage of all support available, and then you will need to allow your student to move forward on their own.
 That balance of support, congratulations, expectations, and insistence is not easy, but will help your student grow.